-Kimya Invents In Two Stratasys Fortus 450MC 3D Printers To Bolster In-House Materials Development Programme And Grow Parts Production Capability
+Kimya Invents In Two Stratasys Fortus 450MC 3D Printers To Bolster In-House Materials Development Programmer And Grow Parts Production Capability

 Industrial additive manufacturing materials developer aims for further solutions to meet demanding applications across key sectors such as rail and oil & gas

 3D production capability via the Kimya Factory